top of page

 Thai cellophane noodle salad with roasted mushrooms and lamb

 I have been in the mood for some light salads, especially those with a touch of protein.
-This salad also has a pop of spice and flavor.
+This salad also has a pop of spice and flavour.

-Although Thai cuisine is known for curries, there are lots of beautiful greens available in the market, like Thai basil, coriander root, sawtooth herb and others.
+Although Thai cuisine is known for curries, there are many beautiful greens available in the market, such as Thai basil, coriander root, sawtooth herb, and others.
 These greens and herbs are used in elaborate salads like this one.
-This salad is a mix of textures and flavors that come together beautifully.
-The bean thread noodles are layered with garlicky ground lamb (instead of pork that is not available here), roasted mushrooms, crunchy lettuce and cucumbers, and finally doused in a tangy, spicy dressing.
-This salad usually is a meal by itself.
-Don’t be intimidated by the long list of ingredients, this is a simple recipe with just some prep and few cooking steps.
+This salad is a beautiful combination of textures and flavours.
+The bean thread noodles are layered with garlicky ground lamb (instead of pork, which is not available here), roasted mushrooms, crunchy lettuce and cucumbers, and finally, a tangy, spicy dressing.
+This salad is usually a meal by itself.
+Don’t be intimidated by the long list of ingredients; this is a simple recipe with just some prep and a few cooking steps.
 This was the first cookbook I bought by Naomi Daguid, and was immediately transported to wonderful meals at small tables across Thailand, Vietnam, Laos and Cambodia.
 A wonderful collection of recipes in a beautiful, coffee-table cookbook, mine stays in the kitchen!
 There are tons of recipes to explore, and lots of anecdotes and stories to tie the cuisine to the land and culture.
 One of my favorite cookbooks!

 For more wonderful recipes from this cookbook, click here.